dylancorvidae/TheSanchezPersonalityExperiment/README.md

   Safe For Work: https://c-137-mbti-quiz.herokuapp.com/
   Not Safe For Work: http://c-137-mbti-quiz-nsfw.herokuapp.com/

   I believe we went above and beyond in the making of this app.
 Not only does it fulfill it’s goals and requirements but it looks great doing it.
+I'm particularly proud of what we did for the UI/UX of this app.
+We did a really great job of making this look and feel like an Adult Swim web page, using the fonts and artwork from the show and network as well as creating new art in the style of the show thanks to Angela's graphic design skills.
 I personally spent a lot of time on how the app looks (CSS, UI content) and feels (UX content).
-I spent a good amount of time balancing the quiz answers so that it’s highly likely you will get the Myers-Briggs type you would on a legitimate MBTI assessment.
+I spent even spent time balancing the quiz answers so that it’s highly likely you will get the Myers-Briggs type you would on a legitimate MBTI assessment.

 3. How does it work? (big picture: think about how you would describe this to someone who was going to review the code or add functionality, to get them started)